-4.2 Protein expression analysis
+Protein expression analysis

 In cotton line COT102 the only novel proteins expected to be expressed are the VIP3A protein and the APH4 protein.
-Expression levels of these proteins were determined using ELISA and are reported below.
+Expression levels of these proteins were determined using an enzyme linked immunosorbent assay (ELISA) and are reported below.